Changefeed Examples

 icon/buttons/copy

-gcloud iam service-accounts keys create key.json --iam-account=cdc-demo@cockroach-project.iam.gserviceaccount.com
+gcloud iam service-accounts keys create credentials.json --iam-account=cdc-demo@cockroach-project.iam.gserviceaccount.com

 If you're working on macOS: